 This document sets out the components of a new agile office estate for Surrey County Council.
 It is rooted in the evidence produced from analysis of our existing estate and of the opportunities for new ways of working that are present and further emerging.
-The strategy is described as outline at this stage because it requires further and detailed analysis of a wider set of issues before the volume and location of space can be finalised.
+The strategy is described as outline at this stage, because it requires further and detailed analysis of a wider set of issues before the volume and location of space can be finalised.

 There are set of key dependencies that need to be explored, as set out below:

-Activity Approach Priority Review District and Borough leased properties Work to be led by the Agile Organisation Programme team to engage with staff and teams based in the ten local offices, to identify future working requirements and opportunities for consolidation.
-1 Explore Opportunities for Partner Co-location Engagement with partners led by Land and Property, supported by the development of IT infrastructure design and inter-operability standards led by IT and Digital.
-1 Explore potential development of Consort House Agile Organisation Programme team to engage with staff and teams at Consort House to identify future working requirements 2

-Assimilate results of other workstreams to inform search for southern hub Land and Property to work with Agile Organisation Team in order to identify demand and appropriate space requirements for fourth hub and to produce options for fulfilling 2 Review options for exiting Fairmount Agile Organisation Programme team to engage with staff and teams at Fairmount in preparation for the end of the lease in 2025 3 Review of children's social teams at Ashley Park House Agile Organisation Programme to engage with staff and teams at Ashley Park House in order to inform the decision about whether to exercise the break clause in 2024 3
+There are set of key dependencies that need to be explored, as set out below: Activity Approach Priority Review District and Work to be led by the Agile Organisation Programme 1 Borough leased team to engage with staff and teams based in the ten properties local offices, to identify future working requirements and opportunities for consolidation.
+Explore Opportunities Engagement with partners led by Land and Property, 1 for Partner Co- supported by the development of IT infrastructure location design and inter-operability standards led by IT and Digital.
+Explore potential Agile Organisation Programme team to engage with 2 development of staff and teams at Consort House to identify future Consort House working requirements Assimilate results of Land and Property to work with Agile Organisation 2 other workstreams to Team to identify demand and appropriate space inform search for requirements for fourth hub and to produce options for southern hub fulfilling Review options for Agile Organisation Programme team to engage with 3 exiting Fairmount staff and teams at Fairmount in preparation for the end of the lease in 2025